-Hints for Class Presentations
+Hints for Making Presentations

-- 1. Practice. - 2.
+- 1. Practice ahead of time. - 2.
 Get in and get out gracefully. - Make sure you have a good opening and closing line - Provide an orienting context, a reply or follow-up to what someone else has just said, an acknowledgement of the previous speaker, etc. - If you are part of a team, conclude with a good hand-off to the next speaker - 3.
-Give a roadmap of your presentation: (1) tell them what you're going to tell them, (2) tell them, and (3) tell them what you told them. - 4.
-Organize your presentation in a format that makes them easy to absorb e.g., 1, 2, 3, summary. - 5.
-If the presentation is to be longer than a few minutes, use visual aids to orient and engage your audience.
-Slides are often better than handouts, as there is often a danger that the audience will start flipping through the handouts noisily, distracting others and sometimes themselves.
-For the graphical presentation of data, consult Edward Tufte, The Visual Display of Quantitative Information, 2nd Edition (Cheshire, England: Graphics Press, 2001). - 6.
+Give a roadmap of your presentation: (1) tell them what you're going to tell them, (2) tell them, and (3) tell them what you told them.
+Organize your presentation in a format that makes them easy to absorb e.g., 1, 2, 3, summary. - 4.
+Unless it is entirely obvious, make sure to articulate the "so what" of your talk that is, why anyone should care. - 5.
+Use visual aids to orient and engage your audience.
+For the graphical presentation of data, consult Edward Tufte, The Visual Display of Quantitative Information, 2nd Edition (Cheshire, CT: Graphics Press, 2001).
+If you plan to use the blackboard instead of PowerPoint, make sure to write out whatever you want ahead of time. - 6.
 Where possible, invite questions and audience participation.
 If you think you might be pressed for time, however, make sure to wait until you have finished your presentation to take questions. - 7.
-If your will be interrogated or cross-examined afterward (for example, if you are presenting to an academic audience or a legislative oversight body), anticipate the questions that you may be asked and come with prepared answers.
-If you do not like the question and cannot answer it, say why it's the wrong question, explain what the right question is, and answer that one. - 8.
+If you will be interrogated or cross-examined afterward (for example, if you are participating in a debate, presenting to an academic audience, or testifying before a legislative oversight body), anticipate the questions that you may be asked and come with prepared answers.
+If you do not like the question or cannot answer it, say why it's the wrong question, explain what the right question is, and answer that one.
+If you do not like the premise of the question, reject it explicitly. - 8.
 Practice. - 9.
 Practice again. - 10.
 And finally, PRACTICE!

-If you want to sound smart but are not slated to present, prepare a question on the materials to ask at the appropriate time.
+If you want to sound smart but are not slated to present on a given day, prepare a question on the materials to ask at the appropriate time.